-As well, the government is signatory to three trade agreements that affect government procurement which establish thresholds for various types of procurement:
+As well, the government is signatory to three trade agreements that affect government procurement and these establish thresholds for various types of procurement:

-- (a) North American Free Trade Agreement, (NAFTA), Chapter 10; - (b) World Trade Organization Agreement on Government Procurement (WTO-AGP); - (c) Agreement on Internal Trade (AIT) Chapter Five.
+- (a) the North American Free Trade Agreement (NAFTA), Chapter Ten; - (b) the World Trade Organization Agreement on Government Procurement (WTO-AGP); and - (c) the Agreement on Internal Trade (AIT), Chapter Five.

-The Government Contracts Regulations are found in Appendix B of the Treasury Board Policy on Contracting.
-References and links to the trade agreements are provided throughout the policy.
-In addition to outlining key policy aspects of tendering, the policy also sets limits on a department's authority to contract without first seeking Treasury Board approval.
+The Government Contracts Regulations are found in Appendix B of the Contracting Policy.
+References and links to the trade agreements are provided throughout the Policy.
+In addition to outlining key policy aspects of tendering, the Policy also sets limits on a department's authority to contract without first seeking Treasury Board approval.

-Contracting authorities must not split contracts or contract amendments in order to avoid obtaining either the approval required by statute, the Treasury Board Contracts Directive or appropriate management approval within the department or agency.
+Contracting authorities must not split contracts or contract amendments in order to avoid obtaining either the approval required by statute and the Contracting Policy or appropriate management approval within the department or agency.